-If you have experienced discrimination on the basis of your gender identity, our team of employment lawyers and industrial advocates at Discrimination Claims can help.
+If you have experienced discrimination on the basis of your gender identity, our team of employment lawyers and industrial advocates can help.

-We can represent you in the Human Rights Commission, the Fair Work Commission, the Industrial Relations Commission, and any other relevant court or tribunal.
+We can represent you in the Human Rights Commission or any other relevant commission, court or tribunal.

-We are specialists at negotiating significant sums of compensation for those who have been subjected to discrimination on the basis of their gender identity.
+We have a proven track record negotiating significant sums of compensation for our clients who have experienced discrimination on the basis of their gender identity.

 Make no mistake, we will fight for you until we achieve the outcome that you are looking for.

-IMPORTANT: If you have been dismissed from employment because of your gender identity, you only have 21 days from the date of your dismissal to make a claim, so don’t delay!
+If you are dismissed from employment because of your gender identity, you only have 21-days from the date of dismissal to file a claim, so don’t delay!